The Celestial Wealth Keeper: Everything About Pi Xiu (Pi Yao) in Chinese Culture and Feng Shui

-Pi Xiu (貔貅), or Pi Yao in some modern translation is one of the celestial beings in Chinese mythology besides the four major celestial beings (Azure Dragon of the East, the Vermilion Bird of the South, the White Tiger of the West, and the Black Tortoise of the North).
+Pi Xiu (貔貅), or Pi Yao in some modern translations is one of the celestial beings in Chinese mythology besides the four major celestial beings (Azure Dragon of the East, the Vermilion Bird of the South, the White Tiger of the West, and the Black Tortoise of the North).

 Pi Yao statue is also one of the most popular charms in Feng Shui and is believed to be an influential creature for wealth with a voracious appetite for jewels, gold, and silver.